Nine arrested in Oneonta drug bust

-State Police said nine people were arrested after a pair of drug raids at an Oneonta motel.
+State Police said nine people were arrested late last week following a pair of drug raids at an Oneonta motel.

 According to a media release, numerous arrests were made and drugs were seized after search warrants were executed at Budget Inn Motel on Oneonta’s Southside.